 - The employer agrees to hire the employee and spells out his/her compensation.

-- The employee agrees to work for employer and work in its best interests.
+- And the employee agrees to work for employer and work in its best interests.

 - If the employee is terminated for cause (doing something illegal, immoral, or hurting the company), then he can be released, without any additional compensation.

-- If the employee is terminated for any other reason, there’s an agreed upon payout and method of payout.
+- And if the employee is terminated for any other reason, there's an agreed upon payout and method of payout.

-- If the employee leaves of his own free will, s/he gets nothing extra.
+- Also, if the employee leaves of his own free will, s/he gets nothing extra.